-HISTORICALLY, THE REGION OF MAZOVIA STRETCHED FAR OUT TO THE FAST The historical area of Mazovia, while less expansive in the south than it is now, as the Pilica River was its border, had its eastern portion stretching further into today's Podlasie.
+HISTORICALLY, THE REGION OF MAZOVIA STRETCHED FAR OUT TO THE EAST

+The historical area of Mazovia, while less expansive in the south than it is now, as the Pilica River was its border, had its eastern portion stretching further into today's Podlasie.
 Cities located in today's Podlaskie Voivodship, such as Nowogród, Łomża or Wizna, were part of the Duchy of Mazovia throughout its existence.
 The easternmost town founded by the Dukes was Mielnik, located right on the modern-day border with Belarus.
 Atop Siemowit Hill (Wzgórze Siemowita), as it is known, in the scenic area now known as the Kurpie Archaeological Heritage Site (Skansen Kurpiowski) in Nowogród, there was once a fortified city of the Duchy.
 In the 14th century, it was replaced with a small castle, which has not survived to the present day.
 Today, the heritage site offers visitors an opportunity to admire the wooden architecture and culture of the people of Kurpie.
 The Kurpie Land was established when Mazovia was ruled by the Dukes.
 The Green Forest (Puszcza Zielona) was a haven for the defiant.
 Some had committed certain wrongdoings, others were escaping serfdom, others still were hiding in the woods, finding them safer than borderland settlements.
-The local area OSTROŁĘKA Fortified city on the Narew The fortified city, whose rampart survives to this day at the confluence of the Omulew and Narew Rivers, up until the 13th century was a bastion defending Mazovia against attacks from the north.
-In 1373, Duke Siemowit III granted city privileges to Ostrolęka, and several dozen years later his son, Duke Janusz I, founded the parish church.
-The church is still in existence (located at ul.
-Farna), but only its chancel has retained its Gothic features.
-It owes its current look to a reconstruction effort that took place in the mid-17th century. www.ostroleka.pl, www.kurpiowskipark.pl Kurpie Tourist Information Centre ul.
-Bogusławskiego 18, tel. +48 29 764 51 95 In Łomża, the last Dukes of Mazovia, Stanisław, Janusz III and their sister Anna, founded a cathedral, which is now considered one of the city's most tre sured landmarks.
+In Łomża, the last Dukes of Mazovia, Stanisław, Janusz III and their sister Anna, founded a cathedral, which is now considered one of the city's most tre sured landmarks.
 The church, completed after their death, was the last thing they founded.
 The stronghold in Wizna (city known as the Mountain of Queen Bona Sforza (Góra Królowej Bony)) was one of the most important strongholds in Mazovia guarding the lands bordering Lithuania and the Teutonic Order.
 Incidentally, even though it was located in the far-eastern part of Mazovia, the city was always closely linked to the Plock Land.
 For a period of time, the Dukes of Mazovia also controlled territories that were part of Podlasie proper.
 The name of the area itself is believed to derive from the phrase "po lachy" (the name of a Polish tribe) and it originally denoted the border between the Ruthenian and Polish duchies.
 The Dukes of Mazovia strived to incorporate Podlasie into their domains.
 Flags featuring both an eagle and a dragon were hung in the cities of Drohiczyn, Suraż, Tykocin and Bielsk Podlaski.
 The lands were the subject of a dispute with Lithuania and ultimately, when Duke Bolesław IV surrendered them to Lithuania in 1446, they became part of it.
 From then on, the Liwiec River separated Mazovia and Lithuania, and Liw Castle became the border watchtower.